duck-dynasty/duckbot/wiki/Commands.md

 ## Music

 DuckBot plays everyone's favourite background noise inside whatever voice channel you're in.
 Use `!start` to summon the bot, and `!stop` to dismiss it.
 DuckBot only has so much stamina, and will stop playing music after about four hours.

+## Truth

+DuckBot will use the power of AI to analyze claims in a referenced message and provides a formatted response indicating whether claims are confirmed, disputed, or unverified.
+Fact-checks are done by using Claude AI (via Anthropic's API).

+Usage Instructions:

+1. Find a message in Discord that you want to fact-check
+1. Reply to that message with the command `!truth`
+1. DuckBot will respond with a formatted analysis of any factual claims found in the original message

 ## Weather